Skip to content

 mask = distance_from_center <= sinusoidal_boundary

-circle_wavy[mask] = 1
+shape_array[mask] = 1

-return Device(device_array=circle_wavy, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-circles(rows=5, cols=5, radius=30, spacing=60, **kwargs)
+disks(rows=5, cols=5, disk_radius=30, spacing=60, **kwargs)

 Parameters: